hbctraining/Intro-to-R/lessons/07_ggplot2.md

 ggplot(new_metadata) # what happens?
 ```

-You get an blank plot, because you need to **specify layers** using the `+` operator.
+You get an blank plot, because you need to **specify additional layers** using the `+` operator.

-One type of layer is **geometric objects**.
-These are the actual marks we put on a plot.
+The **geom (geometric) object** is the layer that specifies what kind of plot we want to draw.
+A plot **must have at least one `geom`**; there is no upper limit.
 Examples include:

 * points (`geom_point`, `geom_jitter` for scatter plots, dot plots, etc)
 * lines (`geom_line`, for time series, trend lines, etc)
 * boxplot (`geom_boxplot`, for, well, boxplots!)

-For a more exhaustive list on all possible geometric objects and when to use them check out [Hadley Wickham's RPubs](http://rpubs.com/hadley/ggplot2-layers) or the [RStudio cheatsheet](https://www.rstudio.com/wp-content/uploads/2016/11/ggplot2-cheatsheet-2.1.pdf).

-A plot **must have at least one `geom`**; there is no upper limit.
-You can add a `geom` to a plot using the `+` operator
+Let's add a "geom" layer to our plot using the `+` operator, and since we want a scatter plot so we will use `geom_point()`.

 ```r
 ggplot(new_metadata) +
   geom_point() # note what happens here
 ```

+Why do we get an error?
+Is the error message easy to decipher?

-You will find that even though we have added a layer by specifying `geom_point`, we get an error.
-This is because each type of geom usually has a **required set of aesthetics** to be set.
-Aesthetic mappings are set with the aes() function and can be set inside `geom_point()` to be specifically applied to that layer.
-If we supplied aesthetics within `ggplot()`, they will be used as defaults for every layer.
-Examples of aesthetics include:
+We get an error because each type of `geom` usually has a **required set of aesthetics** to be set.
+"Aesthetics" are set with the aes() function and can be set either nested within `geom_point()` (applies only to that layer) or within `ggplot()` (applies to the whole plot).

+The `aes()` function has many different arguments, and all of those arguments take columns from the original data frame as input.
+It can be used to specify many plot elements including the following:

 * position (i.e., on the x and y axes)
 * color ("outside" color)